 Kenneth Herman, San Diego Arts , August 8, 2007

-In a time of promising young virtuosos from all over the world, Weiyin Chen stands out not just for her dazzling technique, but above all for the sheer musicality and maturity of her playing, qualities rare in an artist of her young years.
-Her gift for getting to the musical “heart” of the scores she plays has drawn the attention and praise of such master musicians as the renowned conductor-pianist Leon Fleisher and pianists Richard Goode and Claude Frank, among a legion of other notable figures.
+In a time of promising young virtuosos from all over the world the Taiwanese-American pianist Weiyin Chen stands out not just for her dazzling technique, but above all for the sheer musicality and maturity of her playing, qualities rare in an artist of her young years.
+Her gift for getting to the musical “heart” of the scores she plays has drawn the attention and praise of such master musicians as the renowned conductor-pianist Leon Fleisher and pianists Richard Goode and Claude Frank, all of whom she studied with extensively, among a legion of other notable figures.
 Ms. Chen is a “thinking pianist” who has a rare ability to look beyond the notes on the page to divine a score’s musical essence.

-A passionate chamber musician, Ms. Chen has performed in numerous prestigious festivals including La Jolla SummerFest, Verbier Festival & Academy, Festspiele Mecklenburg-Vorpommern, Sarasota Music Festival, Chamber Music at the Perlman Music Program and Chamber Music at the Banff Centre.
-She has collaborated with soloists such as violinists Cho-Liang Lin, Ilya Gringolts, Chee-Yun Kim, David Chan, Alina Pogostkina, violist Paul Neubauer, Cynthia Phelps and cellist Gary Hoffman.
+An accomplished chamber musician, Ms. Chen has participated in such festivals as La Jolla Summerfest, Verbier Festival & Academy, Festspiele Mecklenburg-Vorpommern, the Sarasota Music Festival, and the Banff Center, collaborating with such instrumentalists as violinists Cho-Liang Lin, Ilya Gringolts, Chee-Yun Kim, David Chan, Alina Pogostkina, violists Paul Neubauer and Cynthia Phelps, and cellist Gary Hoffman.

-Ms. Chen’s education included studies with the pre-eminent Leon Fleisher at the Peabody Institute of the Johns Hopkins University, private study with Richard Goode and Claude Frank, she worked with Oxana Yablonskaya and Joseph Kalichstein at The Juilliard School, and Herbert Stessin at the Juilliard Pre-College Division.
-Ms. Chen is a winner of Princess Cecilia di Medici’s La Gesse Foundation Fellowship and a prize-winner of the Sorantin International Young Artists Award.
+Ms. Chen’s musical education has included studies with Leon Fleisher at the Peabody Institute of Johns Hopkins University, and private study with Richard Goode and Claude Frank.
+She has also worked with Oxana Yablonskaya, Joseph Kalichstein and Herbert Stessin at the Juilliard School.